matloff/fastBigStat/README.md

 * Slutsky Theorem (due to Russian mathematician Evgeny Slutsky).
 Say X<sub>n</sub> converges in distribution to X, and Y<sub>n</sub>
   converges in probability to a constant c.
-The:
+Then:

     - (i) X<sub>n</sub> + Y<sub>n</sub> converges in distribution to X+c.